 If you haven’t worked in years because of a disability but delayed seeking benefits, you may qualify for back pay.
 Back payments compensate for the time between when you became disabled and when you first applied for benefits.
 However, note that you generally cannot seek more than 12 months of back pay.

-A disability attorney with Berger and Green can evaluate your Social Security Disability application.
+A Social Security Disability attorney with Berger and Green can evaluate your Social Security Disability application.
 If the SSA has denied you benefits due to a lack of work credits, insufficient medical evidence, or an application error, we can help you with an appeal.
 We can also:

 - Identify application errors or missing evidence regarding your work history